 According to the Princeton Review, "With technology's constantly expanding influence in our society, a major in Applied Physics could place you at the forefront of the next technology revolution."
-Applied physics combines fundamental research in physics with knowledge of how to solve real-world problems, putting graduates of this major in high demand by employers.
+Applied physics combines fundamental research in physics with knowledge to solve real-world problems, putting graduates of this major in high demand by employers.
 Through research in applied physics, lasers in DVD players, flash memories in iPods, diagnostic tools for medicine, and many other cutting edge technologies have been developed.
 With this degree, graduates will be prepared to head straight into a career in a multitude of different areas, or to enter into a graduate program in physics, engineering, and many other non-physics related fields.
 College Board sums up this degree in one word: flexibility.

 Specializations include aerospace engineering, electrical engineering, and mechanical engineering.